trannhatnguyen2/NYC_Taxi_Data_Pipeline/README.md

     Validated the data using Great Expectations
 </p>

-7. **Use DBT to transform the data to create the dimension the fact tables**
+7. **Use DBT to transform the data and create a star schema in the data warehouse**

 ```bash
    cd dbt_nyc